Al-liquindoi is a Spanish cultural association founded in 2004 to provide training and support to documentary photographers in Spain and abroad.

 Al-liquindoi was founded by Jessica Murray and Gonzalo Höhr:

 Jessica Murray was born in England in 1972 and grew up between Kenya, England and the United States.
 She received a BA in History from Skidmore College, NY.
 In 1997 Jessica moved to New York City where she worked, first for the Center for Cuban Studies and then for Magnum Photos.
-At the same time she worked with different grassroots civil rights advocacy projects, including a three-year commitment to Project Hip-Hop (Highways into the Past, History Organizing and Power) a program developed by the American Civil Liberties Union of Massachusetts.
+At the same time she collaborated with different grassroots civil rights advocacy projects, including a three-year commitment to Project Hip-Hop (Highways into the Past, History Organizing and Power) a program developed by the American Civil Liberties Union of Massachusetts.

 In 2001 and 2002 she helped coordinate a series of photography workshops in Havana, Cuba, for Maine Photographic Workshops and in 2002, inspired by the intensive short-term trainings, she founded her own documentary workshop program, The Williamsburg Workshops in Brooklyn, NY.
-In 2003 she was invited to organise a workshop with Alex Webb in Sevilla where she met Gonzalo Höhr and one year later, together they founded Al-liquindoi in Cádiz.
+In 2003 she was invited to organise a workshop with Alex Webb in Sevilla where she met Gonzalo Höhr and one year later, they founded Al-liquindoi in Cádiz.

-Apart from the workshops and projects that Jessica has created, developed and led with Al-liquindoi, over the years she has served on several juries and nomination committees in the world of photography including Open Society Foundations DPP Grant Program, Magnum Foundation Emergency Grant, World Press Photo Joop Swart Masterclass, Unicef Poy, Photolucida, Awards Lux and the Tim Hetherington Visonary Awards.
-She has also curated a number of exhibitions around various themes including Mirando a Palestina and CR21, el efecto instantáneo.
-In 2015, she was invited to be the artistic director of the documentary photography festival of Barcelona DOCfield>15.
+Apart from the workshops and projects Jessica has created, developed and led with Al-liquindoi, over the years she has served on a number of juries and nomination committees including Open Society Foundations DPP Grant Program, Magnum Foundation Emergency Grant, World Press Photo Joop Swart Masterclass, Unicef Poy, Photolucida, Awards Lux and the Tim Hetherington Visonary Awards.
+She has also curated a number of exhibitions around various themes and in 2015, she was invited to be the artistic director of the documentary photography festival of Barcelona DOCfield>15.

 Gonzalo Höhr was born in Cádiz in 1979.
 After studying Audiovisual Communication at the Universities of Malaga and Madrid and Professional Photography at the Escuela de Fotografía y Técnica de la Imagen de Madrid (EFTI), he participated in numerous photography workshops.
 Much of his training comes from working as a photographer’s assistant both in the studio and in the darkroom, which he did after moving to Madrid in 1998.